-If youre planning to move this year, you may be dreaming of luxury kitchen appliances, soaring ceilings, spacious walk-in closets, granite countertops, wood floors and a three-car garage.
-But before you jump on the next tour of homes or contact a real estate agent, stop and ponder this question: How much house can you really afford?
+Dreaming of luxury kitchen appliances, soaring ceilings, spacious walk-in closets, granite countertops, wood floors and a three-car garage means it’s time to house hunt.
+But before you contact a real estate agent, stop and ponder this question: How much house can you really afford?

 A little homework ahead of your house hunt will help you set realistic expectations, save you time and ultimately land you in the right place without making you house poor.
 Increasingly, financial advisors recommend using the 28/36 rule to help determine how much house you can comfortably afford.